 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 If a patient asked for more privacy, the practice would respond appropriately.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.
 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

 Involving people in decisions about care and treatment

 Staff helped patients to be involved in decisions about their care.
 They were aware of the Accessible Information Standard and the requirements of the Equality Act.
-The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given.

 We saw: